parcel-bundler/website/src/languages/less.md

 ## Configuration

-To configure Sass, create a `.lessrc` file.
+To configure Less, create a `.lessrc` file.
 To see the available options to configure Less see the official [Less documentation](http://lesscss.org/usage/#less-options).

 {% warning %}